mrpg/valency/README.md

 The ASCII character 0x0A (LF) can be escaped with \n.
 The ASCII character 0x0D (CR) can be escaped with \r.
 The ASCII character 0x22 (") can be escaped with \".

+#### List notation

+You can create an anonymous list by calling the function "list" in a subexpression.

+See examples/list.txt and its output.
+The syntax is quite obvious:

+> list [el1]... &result

 ### Subexpressions